 In February 2017, a large contingent of CA and police forces arrived at the community.
 They distributed 46 stop-work orders (the precursor to demolition orders) covering all structures in the community, including the school.
 After receiving these orders, residents filed another High Court petition.
 The court has issued temporary injunctions prohibiting the demolitions pending a hearing in the petition.

 The hearing in the petitions filed by Khan al-Ahmar residents and by the settlements was scheduled for 25 September 2017.
-On 13 September, ahead of the hearing, CA representatives came to the community and notified residents that they would be relocated to a nearby site referred to as “al-Jabal West”, near the Abu Dis garbage dump.
-After the state delayed its response to the court, the hearing was postponed and is yet to be rescheduled.
+On 13 September, ahead of the hearing, CA representatives came to the community and informed residents that they would be relocated to a nearby site referred to as “al-Jabal West”, near the Abu Dis garbage dump.

-In the response it eventually submitted, the state announced its intention to expel the community and transfer the school to the site near the garbage dump by April 2018.
-In doing so, the state requested that the justices approve the commission of a war crime.
+In its response, the state announced its intention to expel the community and transfer the school to the site near the garbage dump by April 2018.
+In doing so, the state was asking the justices to approve the commission of a war crime.